 Rules and regulations to prevent and to contain smoke and fire are in place and strictly followed on board all MSC cruise ships.

 The MSC Cruises’ fleet uses several different systems for the prevention of fire.
 The main system for prevention is the Consilium System which consists of different types of detectors located throughout the ship and divided by the type of the area to be monitored.
 This prevention system is supported by Fire Patrol, a patrol operated by on board firemen 24 hours a day, in four hour shifts.
 The patrol is recorded by a digital system with several points located in various areas of the vessel.

 What systems are in place to control fires on board if they do break out?

 The main fire fighting system is the Hi-Fog, high-pressure water mist fire protection system, which suppresses and extinguishes fires by discharging a fine water mist at high velocity.
 The water mist is made by the system when it activates, pushing water at high pressure through specially designed, sprinkler and spray heads.

-Does the crew receive fire training?
+Do the crew receive fire training?

-A fire drill is also carried out on board each MSC Cruises ship every week, in a different area of the ship.
+A fire drill is also carried out on board each MSC ship every week, in a different area of the ship.